Akascape/TkNodeSystem/README.md

 ### Bug Fixes
 This library is at **experimental stage**, so there must be some bugs which can appear randomly.

-**So, please report the bugs at the issues/discussions.
+**So, please report the bugs at the issues/discussion tab.
 A pull request is always welcomed :)**